 9 Top-Rated Attractions in Voyageurs National Park, MN

 Voyageurs National Park is northern nature at its best.
-With over 134,000 acres of boreal forest, 84,000 acres of water, and more than 30 lakes dotted with roughly 1,000 islands, the park offers many opportunities for boating, canoeing, fishing, hiking, and much more.
+With over 134,000 acres of boreal forest, 84,000 acres of water, and more than 30 lakes dotted with roughly 1,000 islands, the park offers unlimited opportunities for boating, canoeing, fishing, hiking, and much more.

 It is an area of exceptional natural beauty, with pristine waters and undisturbed forests, and is accessible mainly by boat.